Allows Components to be installed with Composer.

 To install a Component with Composer, add the Component to your composer.json

-key.
+require key.
 The following will install both jQuery and

 normalize.css: